Art History 101

 Jan van Eyck, Portrait of a Man (Self Portrait?), 1433.
 National Gallery, London

-Jan Van Eyck, Portrait of a Man (Self Portrait?), 1433.
-National Gallery, London
+Jan van Eyck, Portrait of a Man (Self Portrait?), 1433.
+National Gallery, London, UK.

-Portrait of a Man (Self Portrait?), also known as a Portrait of a Man in a Turban or Portrait of a Man in a Red Turban, painted in oil in 1433.
+Portrait of a Man (Self Portrait?), also known as a Portrait of a Man in a Turban or Portrait of a Man in a Red Turban, was painted in oil in 1433.
 It has the Als Ich Kan autograph, but here it is unusually large and prominent, written on the frame.
-Consequently, this fact, along with the man’s unusually direct and confrontational gaze, have been taken as an indication that the work is a self-portrait.
+Consequently, this fact, along with the man’s unusually direct and confrontational gaze, has been taken as an indication that the work is a self-portrait.
 But, as often in art history, we are not completely sure about this.

 6. He worked in Bruges as a court painter for Philip the Good of Burgundy